Fun fact: 100 million hours of video are watched on Facebook every day.

 Since the 2018 Facebook algorithm update, however, brand pages have seen their organic reach drop continuously as the platform now focuses on showing content created by a user’s friends and family members.

 Even if you can work your way to a decent organic reach, you should know that only 17% of all users spend more than 30 seconds watching a Facebook video.

 If you need help figuring out the big, scary world of Facebook video content, you’ve come to the right place!
 In this comprehensive guide, we’ve gathered 10 essential actions that will help you get the most of your video strategy on Facebook in terms of reach and engagement.

 While this article will focus on posting videos on Facebook organically, check out our guide to Facebook Ads videos if you’re interested in Facebook advertising.
+If you need some inspiration, we have prepared a list of examples of Facebook video ads.
 Oh, and we’ve got a guide to posting Facebook Stories too!